2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/settings-system.md

 | QuickEdit.InnerContentDynamic  | Move       | b `false`            | v12.04 |

-TODO: #todoc
-WebResources.Bootstrap4
-WebResources.Bootstrap5
-WebResources.fancybox3
-WebResources.fancybox4
-WebResources.FontAwesome5

-## Conventions used in System Settings
+## Conventions used in System Settings ⚠ Advanced

 The built-in system settings are meant to carry hundreds of settings.
 To enable that, the structure is always as follows: